dbj-data/include/README.md

 ### Cluster of projects

-Wherever appropriate the Git sub-modules are used
+Wherever appropriate the Git sub-modules are **NOT** used

-1. the users/customers clone/pull all the common stuff they need in one go
+1. the users/customers have to clone/pull manually all the common stuff they need in one go
-   1. from one place on their machines or one server
 2. developers have a single place to manage

 ### The Management